Our Fall 2021 raffle is being offered in support of Shobu Aikido Vermont and Gleason Shihan.

 For this raffle, we will sell 1400 tickets @ $25 each or 5/$100.

-We hope to close the raffle on or before November 15, 2021, but actual closing will be when 1400 tickets have been sold.
+We had hoped to close the raffle on or before November 15, 2021, but actual closing will be whenever 1400 tickets have been sold.
+That happened on May 14, 2022.

 Froggy Bottom Guitars